andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 The simplified OpenVINO™ workflow is:
 1. **Get a trained model** for your inference task.
 Example inference tasks: pedestrian detection, face detection, vehicle detection, license plate recognition, head pose.
-2. **Run the trained model through the Model Optimizer** to convert the model to an Intermediate Representation, which consists of a pair of `.xml` and `.bin` files that are used Inference Engine input.
+2. **Run the trained model through the Model Optimizer** to convert the model to an Intermediate Representation, which consists of a pair of `.xml` and `.bin` files that are used as the input for Inference Engine.
 3. **Use the Inference Engine API in the application** to run inference against the Intermediate Representation (optimized model) and output inference results.
 The application can be an OpenVINO™ sample, demo, or your own application.

-## How to Use the Demo Scripts to Learn the Workflow
+## Use the Demo Scripts to Learn the Workflow

 The demo scripts in `/opt/intel/openvino/deployment_tools/demo` give you a starting point to learn the OpenVINO workflow.
 These scripts automatically perform the workflow steps to demonstrate running inference pipelines for different scenarios.
 The demo steps let you see how to:
-* Compile several samples installed as part of the OpenVINO toolkit.
+* Compile several samples from the source files delivered as part of the OpenVINO toolkit.
 * Download trained models.
 * Perform pipeline steps and see the output on the console.